Russian minelayer Prut: Service history

 After the suppression of the uprising the Prut was used for some time as a prison ship in Sevastopol.

 First World War

-On 28 October 1914, Prut was sent from Sevastopol to Yalta to transfer an infantry battalion there to Sevastopol, but around midnight, before reaching Yalta, it was ordered to return and prepare to lay mines around the area.
+On 28 October 1914, was sent from Sevastopol to Yalta to transfer an infantry battalion there to Sevastopol, but around midnight, before reaching Yalta, it was ordered to return and to prepare to lay mines around the area.

-On the next day, 29 October, the Prut and three destroyers under the command of Captain 1st Rank Prince Vladimir Trubetskoy (which had the task of supporting the Prut in case of an enemy encounter) encountered the ex-German (Ottoman) battlecruiser near Sevastopol.
+On the next day, 29 October, the and three destroyers under the command of Captain 1st Rank Prince Vladimir Trubetskoy (which had the task of supporting the in case of an enemy encounter) met the Ottoman (ex-German) battlecruiser near Sevastopol.